glotzerlab/signac-docs/docs/source/tutorial.rst

     python project.py exec compute_volume 22a51374466c4e01ef0e67e65f73c52e

 By default, the generated script will change into the  *project root directory* and then execute the command for each next eligible operation for all selected jobs.
+We then have two ways to run this script
-To run this script, we could pipe it either into a file and then execute it or directly into a command processor with:
+One option would be to pipe it into a file and then execute it:

 .. code-block:: bash

      ~/ideal_gas_project $ python project.py script > run.sh
      ~/ideal_gas_project $ /bin/bash run.sh

-Or pipe it directly into the command processor:
+Alternatively, we could pipe it directly into the command processor:

 .. code-block:: bash

    ~/ideal_gas_project $ python project.py script | /bin/bash
-   ~/ideal_gas_project $

 Executing the ``script`` command again, we see that it would now execute both the ``store_volume_in_document`` and the ``store_volume_in_json_file`` operation, since both share the same pre-conditions: